Phoenix616/Snap/README.md

-Seeing as the proxies don't have too much logic that seems to have worked although it is definitely a lot more inefficient than just running native Velocity plugins due lots of classes being in need of getting translated on the fly.
+Seeing as the proxies don't have too much logic that seems to have worked although it is definitely a lot more inefficient than just running native Velocity plugins due to lots of classes being in need of getting translated on the fly.

-Technically this could be made in a way that is a lot more efficient by directly modifying the Velocity or BungeeCord source code to extend the respective other classes but in practice that massively increases the work required to get this plugin running, and that's all I wanted to do for now.
+Technically this could be made in a way that is a lot more efficient by directly modifying the Velocity or BungeeCord source code to extend the respective other classes but in practice that massively increases the work required to get this plugin running, and that's all I wanted to do. (for now)

 ## What works?